leoncowle/mastodon-misc/pipedream/README.md

-But because this project was inspired by Stefan Bohacek (https://stefanbohacek.com/blog/automating-your-mastodon-profile-with-pipedream-com/ and you can find Stefan on Mastodon at https://stefanbohacek.online/@stefan), you can you read _that_ blog post for a great writeup of how to set up PipeDream!
+But because this project was inspired by Stefan Bohacek (https://stefanbohacek.com/blog/automating-your-mastodon-profile-with-pipedream-com/ and you can find Stefan on Mastodon at https://stefanbohacek.online/@stefan), you can go read _that_ blog post for a great writeup of how to set up PipeDream!
 Thanks Stefan.

 **Few points of note for my project:**